jeeva078/MPMC--SA-01/README.md

-skill-assesment1
+## SA -1
 Write an assembly language program in 8086 to count the number of even and odd numbers in an array of 10 elements and display the counts.
+---
-Aim
+## Aim
-To write an assembly language program in 8086 to count the number of even and odd numbers in an array of 10 elements and display the counts.
+-To write an assembly language program in 8086 to count the number of even and odd numbers in an array of 10 elements and display the counts.

-Algorithm
+## Algorithm
 Step 1: Start
 Initialize the data segment and code segment.